-Our Celebration Cover
+Admiral Celebration Cover

-If you’ve taken out an Admiral Gold or Admiral Platinum contents insurance policy, it includes the extra Celebration cover.
+If you’ve taken out an Admiral Gold or Admiral Platinum Contents Insurance policy, it includes the extra Celebration Cover.
 This automatically increases the value of the contents insured at your property by £5,000 for Admiral Gold policyholders, and £10,000 for Admiral Platinum policyholders.

 What counts as a celebration?